Parrish Gallery + Founders’ Lobby + Grand Lobby

 This exhibit is generously on loan from the Royal Arts Gallery in McMinnville, OR

 The majority of the works on view are paintings by artists who are from the “Yunnan School” of painting.

 Since the late 1980’s the term “Yunnan School” has been applied more broadly, to encompass, not only all of the artistic production coming from this region, but also the very distinctive style and techniques of a small group of highly respected, enormously talented, avant-garde artists associated with this province and its schools, who introduced a Renaissance in Chinese art.

-After the Communist victory in 1949, new laws demanded the abandonment of thousands of years of traditional, classical Chinese art forms in favor of rigid, hard line SOcialist Realist propaganda artwork.
-All artwork that came before 1949 was condemned as anti-revolutionary and bourgeois and was attached at every level.
+After the Communist victory in 1949, new laws demanded the abandonment of thousands of years of traditional, classical Chinese art forms in favor of rigid, hard line Socialist Realist propaganda artwork.
+All artwork that came before 1949 was condemned as anti-revolutionary and bourgeois and was attacked at every level.

-The ati-intellectual fury that ensued, reached its height during the Cultural Revolution (1966-1976) when non-conforming artists were regularly ridiculed, beaten, tortured imprisoned and sometimes even killed for their independent views.
+The anti-intellectual fury that ensued, reached its height during the Cultural Revolution (1966-1976) when non-conforming artists were regularly ridiculed, beaten, tortured imprisoned and sometimes even killed for their independent views.